-While the hood is a very good design, it’s air-blocking design causes heat to build up in the tank and the water temperature to rise (if ambient air temperature is warm).
+While the hood is a very good design, it blocks airflow and causes heat to build up in the tank and the water temperature to rise (if ambient air temperature is warm).
 The hood also blocks a very enjoyable view of the tank, looking down from above, that could be afforded if Fluval used a mesh or translucent top.

 The light construction is nice, but it only has one intensity, and that intensity may be higher than desired for initial marine tank cycling or for lower light setups (such as FOWLR tanks [Fish Only with Live Rock]).
 The result for many will be excessive algae growth.
 Besides the intensity, the color is not ideal for a marine setup.
 Function (to grow corals) and aesthetics (to show off intense colors of corals and marine fish and inverts) is hampered by using a white color temperature instead of a cool (blue) light color.